suzoagba/Ascii_Art/README.md

 You can choose from three different fonts: standard, shadow or thinkertoy.

 ### How To Run
-Use the command `go run main.go "your text"` or `go run main.go "your text" font` to get started.
+Use the command `go run main.go 'your text'` or `go run main.go 'your text' font` to get started.

 Make sure your End Of Line Sequence is set to LF.